THE CONSTITUTION OF THE STAFFORDSHIRE AND STOKE-ON-TRENT ADULT SAFEGUARDING PARTNERSHIP BOARD

 If any Board member wishes to raise a complaint against another partner agency which cannot be resolved via managerial dialogue, then the complainant must raise this with the Independent Chair of the SSASPB who will consider the basis of the complaint and a way forward.

-Any complaint made by one agency against another agency will be retained on a database for any future audit trail and/or reference.
+Any complaint made by one agency against another agency will be retained for any future audit trail and/or reference.

 Disputes between Board members or partner organisations will normally be resolved by discussion at a meeting of the Board.
 If no agreement can be reached the matter will be referred to an appropriate resolution mechanism determined by the SSASPB taking account of: